Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with renal cell carcinoma (kidney cancer) that has grown or spread, and who have previously been treated with an angiogenesis inhibitor.
+• Adult patients with renal cell carcinoma (kidney cancer) that has grown or spread, and who have previously been treated with an angiogenesis inhibitor.

-• Patients with renal cell carcinoma that has grown or spread, and who have not received any other treatment for their advanced disease.
+• Adult patients with renal cell carcinoma that has grown or spread, and who have not received any other treatment for their advanced disease.
 In such cases, Opdivo may be used in combination with cabozantinib (e.g., Cabometyx).

-• Patients with renal cell carcinoma that has grown or spread who have certain risk factors and who have not received any other treatment for their advanced disease.
+• Adult patients with renal cell carcinoma that has grown or spread who have certain risk factors and who have not received any other treatment for their advanced disease.
 In such cases, Opdivo may be used in combination with ipilimumab (Yervoy).

 Classical Hodgkin lymphoma